 The Child Abuse Report Line is the central point of all notifications of child abuse and will identify if a notification is a care concern.
 All care concerns are sent to the DCP Care Concern Management Unit for an assessment based on the available information.
 Those concerns requiring an urgent response, especially outside of business hours, will be forwarded by CARL staff to appropriate areas such as SA Police, Child Protection Services and the Crisis Response Unit for an immediate response.

-It can be unsettling and stressful for carers when a care concern is made.
-It is important that processes put in place to ensure the safety of the child, also ensure that carers are treated in a fair and just manner, and are informed and supported throughout the process.
+It can be unsettling and stressful for carers when a care concern is received.
+It is important that the department ensures the safety of the child, that carers and children are treated in a fair and just manner, and are informed and supported throughout the care concern process.

-Someone from the department or your support agency will advise you if a care concern has been made about you.
+Someone from the department or your support agency will advise you if a care concern has been made about you (except for those which are assessed as no action – see below).
 Depending on the nature of the care concern, you may be contacted by the child’s case worker or by the DCP Investigations Team.

 Depending on the circumstances of the care concern, the child or children in your care may be moved to another placement while the investigation is undertaken.

 DCP will refer the care concern to SA Police if the concern relates to a possible criminal offence.
-Police will make a decision about whether they will investigate allegations or not.
-If the police decide to investigate they will advise the carer of the allegation when they interview them.
+Police will make a decision about whether they will investigate allegations or not and coordinate any follow up actions.

 Carers may seek to obtain legal advice or have a legal representative present during a police interview.